Mechatronic Engineering - BEng (Hons)

 Year: 6

-Each student taking this module will carry out an individual project on a topic relevant to their degree of study.
-Students will be expected to design the project in collaboration with a nominated supervisor.
-They will be responsible for carrying out the project and writing up results in the form of a final written report.
+Each student enrolled in this module will undertake an individual project on a topic relevant to their degree programme.
+Students are expected to design the project in collaboration with an assigned supervisor.
+They will be responsible for executing the project and presenting their findings in a final written report.

 Standard entry conditions